 - 1 cup canned dark red kidney beans (no salt added)

 - 1 cup canned pinto beans (no salt added)

 - 1 ½ tablespoons water

-- Chop the onion and carrots, and add them to a large pot such as a dutch oven.
+- Chop the onion and carrots, and add them to a large pot.
 Saute with some water or vegetable broth for about 7 minutes.
 You will only need to add a small amount of water or broth to prevent the vegetables from sticking.
 Keep an eye on the pot and add a bit more liquid whenever needed.
 While the onion and carrot are cooking, prep the other vegetables.